Calico Museum Of TextilesCurrently Closed

-- Tags: History Museum, Family And Kids, Architecture , Arts And Crafts, Specialty Museum
+- Tags: History Museums, Family And Kids, Architecture , Arts And Crafts, Specialty Museums

 The Calico textiles Museum is not very old but is a very popular tourist attraction of the country.
 It attracts not only the general public but also research scholars.
 It is considered as one of the most famous textile centers of the world.
 It houses textile handicrafts from over 500 years ago.
 It has become a major center of reference for the craftsmen of the country who are still surviving.